droglenc/NCMTH107/resources/Syllabus-Current.md

 - Attended the entire class period (including being on time).
 - Came to class having fully completed the required preparation materials (see above).
-- Diligently worked on the homework exercises.
+- Diligently worked on the exercises.
 - Asked pertinent questions.
 - Collaboratively worked with others on course material.
 - Took notes during short lectures.